Frequently Asked Questions

 It doesn't look like that topic is covered here.
 Try searching "narcolepsy" or click on one of the topics to learn more.

 Narcolepsy with cataplexy is usually called narcolepsy type 1.
-While, narcolepsy without cataplexy is usually called narcolepsy type 2.
+Narcolepsy without cataplexy is usually called narcolepsy type 2.
 All people living with narcolepsy have excessive daytime sleepiness (EDS), and nearly 2 out of 3 people with narcolepsy may have cataplexy.
 Find out more about narcolepsy.

 There are many types of healthcare providers that can help manage your narcolepsy.
 Some of these providers include sleep specialists, neurologists, psychiatrists, pulmonologists, primary care doctors (PCPs), nurse practitioners, and physician assistants.